The paddock notebook

-18 real US circuits line solved from geometry offline-first · no account
+38 real circuits reference line computed from geometry offline-first · no account

 Most track maps come with an artist's swoosh.
-Apex Lines runs a minimum-curvature optimization over each circuit's real pavement corridor, so the line you study is the one the geometry actually supports.
+Apex Lines runs a minimum-curvature optimization over each circuit's real pavement corridor — a reference line to study and adapt, not the line you must ride.

 Minimum curvature

-The line is the solution to a math problem — the smoothest path the pavement allows — not a hand-drawn suggestion.
-Same method, all 18 circuits, no house style.
+The reference line is the solution to a math problem — the smoothest path the pavement allows — not a hand-drawn suggestion.
+Same method, all 38 circuits, no house style.

 Contained on asphalt